gcallah/work/chaps/weber.md

 It's not the purpose of this paper to pretend that Weber's thesis is without blemishes.
 To that end, I will note a few here, although again, the list is far from comprehensive.

+### Were Calvinists Really So Worried About Whether They Were of the Elect?

+Weber makes a great deal of the anxiety produced in Calvinists by the doctrine of predestination.
+The agonizing suspense of not knowing whether one was one of the elect supposedly led Calvinists to seek signs of their elect status in worldly success.
+And this, naturally, would lead great diligence in their attitudes toward work and business.

+But Hamiltion summarizes this aspect of Weber's argument as follows:

+"Salvation, anxiety stemming from predestinarian views.
+Not adequately, supported by Weber; rejected in subsequent research.
+Greyerz's review of the limited evidence available for seventeenth-century England showed predestination playing a 'relatively minor role.'
+Claims about the psychological outlooks of 'the masses' in previous centuries are close to untestable."
+(1996: 86)

+While rejecting a claim just two sentences before declaring it 'close to untestable' is curious, nevertheless Hamilton has a point here: Weber himself makes this an important point in his argument, writing, for instance, "*Work without rest in a vocational calling* was recommended as the best possible means to *acquire* the self-confidence that one belonged among the elect" (2011: 125).

+In his introduction to his translation of *PE* Kalberg responds to critics such as Hamilton by claiming "The anxiety of the faithful plays only a limited part in Weber's multifaceted argument" (2011: 54).
+Still it would be nice to have more evidence from 'the masses' of the time in question.

 ### The Idea of a "Calling," or *Beruf*